 - The publisher’s website offers purchase of the audiobook for $29.99 and the e-book for $18.99.

 - The e-book is downloadable free from the Burnaby Public Library and the VPL.
+If you live elsewhere, check you local library.

 - Check out our local book sellers and other sources for audiobooks.